Estate Planning

 Revocable Living Trusts

 A revocable living trust is a popular type of trust that allows you to transfer your assets to a trustee while retaining control over them during your lifetime.
-You can change or revoke the trust at any time, as long as you are of sound mind.
-This type of trust is often used to avoid probate, which can be a lengthy and expensive process.
-When you pass away, the trustee will distribute your assets to your beneficiaries according to your instructions.
+As long as you're of sound mind or mental capacity, you can modify or revoke the trust as needed.
+This type of trust is often used to avoid probate, which can be a lengthy and expensive legal process.
+The trustee will assign your assets to your beneficiaries according to your instructions.
+Revocable trusts are flexible, providing peace of mind, and financial security.

 Irrevocable Trusts

 An irrevocable trust is a type of trust that cannot be changed or revoked once it is created.
-This type of trust is often used to transfer assets out of your estate in order to reduce your inheritance tax liability.
+This type of trust is often used to transfer assets from your estate to reduce your inheritance tax liability.
 Once you transfer assets to an irrevocable trust, you no longer own them, and they are no longer considered part of your estate.
-This means that they are not subject to estate taxes when you pass away.
+This means they are not subject to estate taxes when you pass away.
+An irrevocable trust is often used with charitable donations and gifting strategies to maximise tax efficiency and philanthropic impact.

 Special Needs Trusts

-A special needs trust is a type of trust that is designed to provide for the needs of a person with a disability without disqualifying them from government benefits.
+A special needs trust is designed to provide for the needs of a person with a disability without disqualifying them from government benefits.
 If a person with a disability were to inherit assets outright, they could lose their eligibility for government benefits.
-A special needs trust allows you to provide for their needs while still preserving their eligibility for these benefits.
+A special needs trust allows you to provide for their needs while preserving their eligibility for these benefits.
+Special needs trusts offer peace of mind and financial security for families facing unique challenges.

 Power of Attorney